cbisiere/tiny-prolog2/README.md

 Nonetheless, the interpreter is fully garbage collected and has almost no hard-coded limits, thanks to its garbage collector and dynamic string manager.

 The source code contains detailed comments about the implementation (parsing and execution).
+No LLMs have been used to code this interpreter.

 ### Lists
 In Marseille syntax, a dot `.` is used to separate items in a list.
 For instance, the rules defining the insertion of an element before any item in a list could be written as: